Jean Antoine Le Bègue de Germiny

-Jean Antoine Le Bègue de Germiny (Nancy, 1 December 1727 — Landerneau, 13 May 1808) was a French Navy officer.
-He served in the War of American Independence.
+Jean Antoine Le Bègue de Germiny (1 December 1727 — 13 May 1808) was a French Navy officer who served in the American Revolutionary War.

 Biography

-Le Bègue was born to Léopold Le Bègue de Germiny (1700-1758), a State council to Leopold, Duke of Lorraine.
+Le Bègue was born to Léopold Le Bègue de Germiny, a State council to Leopold, Duke of Lorraine.
 He later married Marie Josèphe de Parceveaux, daughter of Captain Parceveaux.
-He joined the Navy as a Garde-Marine on 1 April 1748.
+He joined the French Navy as a Garde-Marine on 1 April 1748.

 Le Bègue was promoted to Lieutenant on 1 January 1761.